-- Recommendation: Use the original packaging. - Electrical connections are provided with a protective cap (as in the delivery condition). - Do not store outdoors. - Store in a dry area that is protected from dust. - So that any residual damp can evaporate, do not package in airtight containers. - Do not expose to any aggressive substances. - Protect from sunlight. - Avoid mechanical shocks. - Storage temperature: see "Technical data", page 67.
+- Recommendation: Use the original packaging. - Electrical connections are provided with a protective cap (as in the delivery condition). - Do not store outdoors. - Store in a dry area that is protected from dust. - To allow any residual dampness to evaporate, do not package in airtight containers. - Do not expose to any aggressive substances. - Protect from sunlight. - Avoid mechanical shocks. - Storage temperature: see "Technical data", page 60.

-- Relative humidity: see "Technical data", page 67. - For storage periods of longer than 3 months, check the general condition of all components and packaging on a regular basis.
+- Relative humidity: see "Technical data", page 60. - For storage periods of longer than 3 months, check the general condition of all components and packaging on a regular basis.